Watarase Keikoku Railway (Watetsu)

 Spring has cherry blossoms and hana peach blossoms, summer has fresh green leaves, autumn has fall leaves, and winter has a snowy landscape.
 Each one of these is wonderful in any season, but the best time is to go starting in the early summer during the season that has the fresh green leaves.
 Just looking at the newly budded leaves sparkling in the reflection in the clear water of the Watarase River is so beautiful that it will purify your spirit.
 As the summer breeze blows through the train windows that have been left open, you can gaze upon a dazzling scenery while experiencing the vitality of nature.

 The sightseeing train does not operate every day, so check the days it is running on the official website before you go to ride it.
 And in addition to a passenger ticket, do not forget to buy a boarding ticket (520 yen for adults).
-Boarding tickets are sold at train station ticket windows starting at 11 a.m. one month before the boarding date.
+Boarding tickets are sold at travel agencies and convenience stores starting at 11 a.m. one month before the boarding date.
 If there are empty seats, you may also be able to buy one the day you board.

 Along the railway line, there are several tourist attractions scattered in the area such as Takatsudo Gorge, the Ashio Copper Mine, and the Mizunuma Station Onsen Center, along with a retro wooden train building that has been registered as a national tangible cultural property and that has often been used as a movie location, so there are a lot of attractions.
 Have an enjoyable and peacefully relaxing time on the "Watetsu Tour" while on a stopover during your trip.